DanielBumbarov/SlotMachine/README.md

 # SlotMachine

-I wanted to do it in OPENGL with textures but i couldnt in time, sorry :(
+I wanted to do it in openGL with textures but i couldnt in time, sorry :(